kyverno/policy-reporter/manifest/README.md

 ## Policy Reporter Configuration

-To configure policy-reporter, for example your notification targets for Policy Reporter create a secret called `policy-reporter-targets` in the `policy-reporter` namespace with an key `config.yaml` as key and the following structure as value:
+To configure policy-reporter, for example your notification targets, create a secret called `policy-reporter-targets` in the `policy-reporter` namespace with an key `config.yaml` as key and the following structure as value:

 ```yaml
 priorityMap: {}